 Right Angle Definition

-A right angle is an angle of 90°.
-When two rays intersect and form a 90˚ angle or are perpendicular to each other at the intersection, they are said to form a right angle.
-They are in the shape of the letter "L".
+The angle formed by two lines that are perpendicular to each other is called a right angle.
+A right angle is equal to 90° and is in the shape of the letter "L".
 In the following figure, ray AB and BC form a right angle ABC.

 Right Angle Shapes